John Martin Crawford: Early life

-He was born in Steinbach, Manitoba to a single mother in 1961.
-His mother would remarry in 1964 and the family moved to Vancouver, British Columbia, with his sister being born shortly after the relocation.
-Crawford struggled early in life, he began to frequently run away from home at the age of three, in kindergarten his teacher said that he was "stupid", and he failed grade one and had to repeat the grade.
-He did not grow up in a good home as his parents were both addicted to gambling and his step-father was an alcoholic.
-Crawford himself would begin a life of substance abuse when he began sniffing glue at the age of 12.
-As a teenager he began using other drugs such as marijuana, LSD, hallucinogenic mushrooms and other prescription drugs.
+He was born in Steinbach, Manitoba in 1961 to a single mother.
+His mother remarried in 1964 and the family moved to Vancouver, British Columbia, with Crawford's sister being born shortly after the relocation.
+Crawford struggled early in life; he frequently ran away from home starting at the age of three, his kindergarten teacher said that he was "stupid," and he failed grade one and had to repeat the grade.
+His parents were both addicted to gambling, and his step-father was an alcoholic.
+Crawford himself began sniffing glue at the age of 12.
+As a teenager he began using other drugs such as marijuana, LSD, hallucinogenic mushrooms, and prescription drugs.

 Crimes

 Crawford was sentenced in 1981 to ten years' imprisonment for manslaughter in the killing of Mary Jane Serloin, in Lethbridge, Alberta.
 He was released from prison in 1989.

 While under police surveillance, Crawford sexually assaulted Theresa Kematch, who was herself arrested, while Crawford was not.

-In October 1994, a hunter came across the remains of the women in heavy brush outside of Saskatoon, Saskatchewan.
+In October 1994, a farmer came across the remains of three women in heavy brush outside of Saskatoon, Saskatchewan.
 In 1996, Crawford was convicted of one count of first degree murder and two counts of second-degree murder in the 1992 deaths of three Indigenous women identified as Eva Taysup, Shelley Napope, and Calinda Waterhen.
 Crawford was sentenced to three concurrent life sentences.